Hennessy-Milner Theorems via Galois Connections: Concluding Remarks, Related and Future Work

-\textbf{Related work.} Our work is related to \cite{afs:linear-branching-metrics,fl:quantitative-spectrum-journal}, where the former establishes a logical characterization (using the syntax of LTL and $\mu$-calculus) of bisimulation and trace distances, while the latter recasts a part of the classical linear-branching time spectrum to a quantitative one involving metrics, based on games\todo[color=green!20]{B: mentioned games, since this is important for Fahrenberg et al.}.
+Our work is related to \cite{afs:linear-branching-metrics,fl:quantitative-spectrum-journal}, where the former establishes a logical characterization (using the syntax of LTL and $\mu$-calculus) of bisimulation and trace distances, while the latter recasts a part of the classical linear-branching time spectrum to a quantitative one involving metrics, based on games.
 The fixpoint and logical characterizations of (decorated) trace distances were not present in both \cite{afs:linear-branching-metrics,fl:quantitative-spectrum-journal}.
-In \cite{fl:quantitative-spectrum-journal} the authors parameterize over trace distances, which we are not\todo[color=green!20]{B: I clarified that we do not do this parameterization.}, and by restricting to pointwise trace distance with discount one, we obtain corresponding notions for bisimilarity, trace, (Hausdorff) readiness and 2-nested simulation distance.
-Note that \cite{fl:quantitative-spectrum-journal} does not treat failures. \review{[7, Figure 1] seems to claim that their framework includes possible futures as “2-nested trace inclusion/equivalence”.} Also, our game in Remark~\ref{rem:death-maiden-game} is different from the games played in \cite{fl:quantitative-spectrum-journal}, since it is played locally on the powerset domain.
+In \cite{fl:quantitative-spectrum-journal} the authors parameterize over various trace distances, which we are not, although this is an interesting direction for future work.
+By restricting to pointwise trace distance with discount one, we obtain corresponding notions for bisimilarity, trace and (Hausdorff) readiness.
+Note that \cite{fl:quantitative-spectrum-journal} does not treat failures.
+Also, our game in Remark~\ref{rem:death-maiden-game} is different from the games played in \cite{fl:quantitative-spectrum-journal}, since it is played locally on the powerset domain.